HarshKapadia2/networking/tls.md

 ### SHA256

-- Hashing algo which is a part of the Secure Hashing Algorithm family.
+- Hashing algorithm which is a part of the Secure Hashing Algorithm family.
 (SHA2 to be specific.)
 - Used wherever needed, for eg, to derive a key from the shared secret, in digital signatures, etc.

 ## Conditions to be fulfilled by a TLS handshake

 - What ciphers to be used for normal communication.
 (Eg: AES)
-- Key exchange algorithm to generate a symmetric key.
+- Key exchange cipher to generate a symmetric key.
 (Eg: Diffie-Hellman)
 - Authentication (public/asymmetric key cryptography like RSA and verifying with digital signature with certificates)
 - Robustness (prevent Man in the Middle attacks, Replay attacks, Downgrade attacks, etc during the handshake)